- Information for:

 "We propose the setup of reading and writing privileges for the users of the blockchain along with the cryptography system can help ease the tension between confidentiality and transparency.” — Pei Xu, Assistant Professor in Business Analytics

-The Harbert College is dedicated producing research that advances the academy, extends business thought and shapes best practice.
+The Harbert College is dedicated to producing research that advances the academy, extends business thought and shapes best practice.

 Four Harbert College researchers believe blockchain can simultaneously help organizations preserve security and increase transparency – a necessity among consumers and organizations along the supply chain.